HeegwonYang/CMPINF0010-Lab4/README.md

 Bridget Brinkman,
 Heegwon Yang

-This program takes a name input and prints it in all capital letters or lowercase letters depending on the user's subsequent input.
+This program takes a name input and a color input and prints them both in a format of "<name>'s favorite color is <color>".